CoreWeave

 Use Argo Workflows UI

-Once the workflow template is applied, you should see it in the Argo Workflows UI.
-An example of Textual Inversion method is shown below.
-If you use the DreamBooth method, everything is the same except the name will be db-finetune-template.
+Once the Workflow template is applied, you should see it in the Argo Workflows UI.
+An example using the Textual Inversion method is shown below.
+If you are using the DreamBooth method, everything will look the same as this example, except that the name will be db-finetune-template.

 To trigger a new run of the workflow through the UI, click on the template, then the submit button, then change the necessary parameters.
 The most common parameters are shown below, but there are many other workflow parameters you may want to review.